UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 The save location of QR codes have been changed.
 Links to QR codes in past order emails will stop working after updating, but QR codes in new orders will work fine.

 == Changelog ==

+= 1.4.2 =
+* [Fix] Checkout process would halt unless a location was selected by a customer regardless of "Force Map use" option status.

 = 1.4.1 =
 * [New PRO] Export Order Locations.